dev4ones-space/SMOC-Messenger/README.md

 - PyPi (pip) "cryptography" library installed
 - For Termux, Linux: "sshpass" in $PATH (for termux: `pkg install sshpass`, arch linux: `pacman -Sy sshpass`, ubuntu: `apt install sshpass`)

+# Info: a lot things are not brought, they will be soon

 # Make your own build

 1. Edit needed variables in build.py, build_prefernces.*